Skip to content

 Redbankgreen has the answer.

 It’s called Partyline.
 Partyline is a service that allows you to take a photo from your phone, send it as a text message automatically into redbankgreen’s content system where it will be checked, edited if necessary and posted to the site.
-It’s actually more simple than posting to social media.
+It’s actually simpler than posting to social media.
 You can send in one photo a week or one photo a year, it’s up to you.

 You may have seen the Partyline feed on our home page, with content provided by our staff and a small group of early adopters.
 We love it and it’s going great so far.